Since motorcycles are much smaller than cars or other vehicles, you might assume they have a smaller environmental impact.

 2. Are Motorcycles Less Harmful than Cars?

-A two-stroke motorcycle can emit just as many PM emissions as one bus or truck powered by diesel.
+In fact, a two-stroke motorcycle can emit just as many particulate matter (PM) emissions as one bus or truck powered by diesel.

 As for hydrocarbons, they can emit the same as ten cars fueled by gasoline.